mpourmpoulis/PythonVoiceCodingPlugin/README.md

 Of course this does not work across virtual machine barriers:)

-to counter this issue the simplest idea, which involves only keystrokes, is to open with some key command sublime console and using a text command to invoke the PythonVoiceCodingPlugin command from the command line.
-But
+To counter this issue the simplest idea, which involves only keystrokes, is to open with some key command sublime console and using a text command to invoke the PythonVoiceCodingPlugin command from the command line.
+But from my experience this is often way to slow if there are a lot of parameters to pass and messes up with user-interface, as it opens up the console.

-This is often way to slow if there are a lot of parameters to pass and messes up with user-interface. so this is not implemented, even though  it does not need custom rpc.
+So this is not implemented, even though  it does not need custom rpc.

 For the time being I have bundles for 0.5.11 release of Caster that work as expected on Windows 10 64bit.